-But what, exactly does it mean?
+But what, exactly, does “assisted living levels of care” mean?

 Assisted living “levels of care” generally refers to how much assistance a person needs with activities of daily living (ADLs) as well as management of one’s health.

 - Activities of Daily Living (ADLs) encompass essential tasks necessary for one’s everyday functioning.
 Activities of daily living examples include tasks like getting dressed, taking a bath or shower, eating and using the restroom.

 - Medical needs may depend on whether the individual can take prescription medications or manage chronic conditions independently, or whether some assistance from a caregiver is needed.

 Assisted living levels of care are often determined by an individual’s ability to perform Activities of Daily Living (ADLs) and their medical needs.
 As one’s health condition and functional abilities change, so do their requirements for care.
 For individuals who can independently manage their ADLs, a lower level of care may suffice.
 However, those with more complex medical needs or diminished ADL capabilities might require higher levels of care, like retirement homes, skilled assisted living facilities, or full-time caregiving.
 This dynamic relationship between medical needs and ADLs plays a crucial role in tailoring healthcare services to match an individual’s unique circumstances and ensure they receive the appropriate level of support and assistance.